mathew4STAR/EyeBlindAssist/README.md

 The projects code was initally sourced from tensorflow lite's examples.

 ### Disclaimer
 The project was made before Chatgpt(and other popular LLMs) became multimodal hence why the current approach.
+Chatgpt and other systems can now achieve this capability natively, and can describe a photo(persons surrounding's) more accurately than this approach.